ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 Configure the {{site.data.keyword.deliverypipeline}} Private Worker tool integration to make private workers available to pipelines in a toolchain:

 1. If you are configuring this tool integration as you are creating the toolchain, in the Configurable Integrations section, click **{{site.data.keyword.deliverypipeline}} Private Worker**.
 1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the Toolchains page, click the toolchain to open its Overview page.
-Alternatively, on your app's Overview page, on the Continuous delivery card, click **View Toolchain** and click **Overview**.
+Alternatively, on your app's Overview page, on the Continuous delivery card, click **View toolchain** and click **Overview**.

  a.
-Click **Add a Tool**.
+Click **Add tool**.

  b.
 In the Tool Integrations section, click **{{site.data.keyword.deliverypipeline}} Private Worker**.